kathiresan-jayabalan/c-sten-ccfd/README.md

 Optional plots such as loss curves and ROC curves may be generated depending on enabled cells.

 Example performance values observed during testing include high accuracy and strong recall for the minority (fraud) class.
-Exact results depend on random seeds, thresholds, and experimental settings.
+Exact results depend on thresholds and experimental settings.

+Accuracy ≈ 0.9988
+Precision ≈ 0.6212
+Recall ≈ 0.8367
+F1 ≈ 0.7130
+ROC AUC ≈ 0.9473

 ---